schemaitat/homepage/content/posts/homepage-setup/index.en.md

 ## Jenkins pipeline

 In our source repository we put a *Jenkinsfile*, wich defines the pipeline that should be executed.
-The idea ist to first build the static html with hugo and then copy the output to our root destination for nginx.
+The idea ist to first build the static HTML with hugo and then copy the output to our root destination for nginx.
 This is an example for a very basic Jenkinsfile:
 ```jenkinsfile
 pipeline{
     agent any